 - Severe vomiting and/or diarrhea (more than twice in 24 hours or when combined with any other issue)

-The best way to prepare for a pet emergency is to think ahead:
+A great way to prepare for a pet emergency is to think ahead and consider these steps:

-- Familiarize yourself with emergency clinics in your area, including addresses and phone numbers.
-Also note the ASPCA 24/7 Poison Control Center hotline.
+- Know the emergency clinics in your area, including addresses and phone numbers.
+Also note the ASPCA 24/7 Poison Control Center hotline (posting it on your refrigerator or keeping it in your phone is a great way to make it easily accessible in the event of an emergency).

-- Be ready to properly transport your pet with a crate (or a cardboard box in a pinch), blanket and possibly a muzzle — even the gentlest pet can get aggressive or snappy when they are in pain.
+- Be ready to properly transport your pet with a crate (or a cardboard box in a pinch), blanket and possibly a muzzle — even the gentlest pet can get aggressive or snappy when they’re in pain.

 - Have important documents, such as medical records and vaccination history, easily accessible in your glove box or on your phone.